 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship

 You can apply directly to be a credit controller, as many large companies will train you on the job.
 The qualifications and experience you'll need will vary.

-- 3 to 5 GCSEs at grades 9 to 4 (A* to C), including maths, and sometimes college qualifications
+- 3 to 5 GCSEs at grades 9 to 4 (A* to C), including maths

-- the ability to use spreadsheets and computerised accounts packages
+- the ability to use spreadsheets and computer accounts packages

 - experience of office administration or customer service work

 You may be able to move into credit control after getting experience in accounts, finance or debt collecting.

-You can get more details on working in credit control, and specialist in-work qualifications, from the Chartered Institute of Credit Management.
+You can get more details on working in credit control and specialist qualifications from the Chartered Institute of Credit Management.